lmiller1990/vue-apollo-graphql/ARTICLE.md

 `grapql`: dependency of apollo-server-express `graphql-tools`: some utilities to build GraphQL schemas, often used with Apollo Server.
 Maintained by the Apollo team.

-Next, create a folder for the server by running `mkdir server`, and then `touch server/index.js`.
+Next, create a folder for the server called `server`, and create `server/index.js`.
 This is where the server will go.
-We also need some data, which I will save in a file called `database.js`.
-Create that by running `touch server/database.js`.
+We also need some data, which I will save in `server/database.js`, so create that too, so create that too.
 Here is some nice mock data, which should be put in `server/database.js`.

 ```js
 class Language {